jazzband/django-two-factor-auth/docs/configuration.rst

   The number of seconds between a user successfully passing the "authentication" step (usually by entering a valid username and password) and them having to restart the login flow and re-authenticate.
-This ensures that users can't sit indefinately in a state of having entered their password successfully but not having passed two factor authentication.
+This ensures that users can't sit indefinitely in a state of having entered their password successfully but not having passed two factor authentication.
 Set to ``0`` to disable.

 ``PHONENUMBER_DEFAULT_REGION`` (default: ``None``)